Warwolt/rktest/README.md

 To set up a simple test suite, create a source file that includes `rktest.h` and link against the `rktest_main` library.

-Test cases are then defined with the `TEST()` macro, which takes to arguments: the name of the test suite, and the name of the test case.
+Test cases are then defined with the `TEST()` macro, which takes two arguments: the name of the test suite, and the name of the test case.
 A body is then given, which will be executed like a function.
 The `EXPECT_EQ` takes two integral types and compares them, and fails the test in case they are not equal.

 ```C
 #include <rktest/rktest.h>